Using the Potato Grow Bag

 - Seed potatoes: You can buy them from us or provide your own.
 The regular Grow Bag holds three to five pieces; the Jumbo holds seven to 10.

-- Soil: The regular Grow Bag holds 60 quarts; the Jumbo holds about 100 quarts.
-If you like to use your own fertilizer, we recommend our Container Mix or Organic Container Mix.
-Another option is to make your own soil blend by mixing garden soil, potting soil and a little bit of compost.
-The goal is a free-draining mixture.
-If you have heavy soil or clay, stick with a mix that's blended for use in containers.
+- Soil: The regular Grow Bag holds 50 quarts; the Jumbo holds about 120 quarts.
+If you like to use your own fertilizer, we recommend our Potting Mix or Organic Potting Mix.

 - Granular fertilizer: We recommend All-Purpose Fertilizer.

 Pick the site: Plant potatoes when the danger of frost has passed.
 Not sure of frost dates in your area?
-Contact your local cooperative extension service.
+Contact your local Cooperative Extension Service or Master Gardener's Program.
 Select the sunniest site possible.
 All-day sun is best, but as little as 6 to 8 hours will do.
 Keep in mind that you will need to water the Potato Bag regularly, especially if rainfall is insufficient.

 Prepare the soil: Put the soil in a wheelbarrow or tub that can hold it all at once.
 If you've chosen potting mix that does not have fertilizer in it, add granular fertilizer.
 Moisten the soil and mix thoroughly.
 About one-third of the soil will get used on planting day.
 The rest will be used as the plants grow.
 Set it aside.